rhertogh/yii2-oauth2-server/docs/guide/importing-migrating.md

 Importing/Migrating from other servers
 ======================================

-To ease the transition from other Oauth2 Servers this extension can generate migrations to import existing data.
+To ease the transition from other Oauth 2.0 Servers this extension can generate migrations to import existing data.

 ## Generating and running an import migration